 While at MILPERCEN Jim was up for Colonel but was not selected.
 He asked the Selection Board why he was passed over and was told he was not "competitive."
 He wrote a great reply saying, "You are damn right I am not competitive.
 When my fellow officers were becoming competitive I was lying in a 3 foot x 3 foot x 6 foot bamboo cage."
 He was promoted.

 Medical problems finally caught up with Jim and he suffered a stroke that left him partially paralyzed.
 He was 49 when he was forced to retire in 1982.

-Note: Awards and decorations as shown are incomplete.
+Note: Jim earned 18 Overseas Service Bars - the highest number ever awarded.
+His awards and decorations as shown are incomplete.
 He was also awarded the Vietnamese Veterans Medal 1st Class.